Hurricane Iota: Providencia and San Andrés

 On San Andrés, torrential rains and large swells caused extensive flooding.
 Seawater rose up to 10 ft.
 Powerful winds uprooted numerous trees, some of which fell on homes, and several homes lost their roof.
 Communications with San Andrés were temporarily lost during the storm and approximately 60 percent of the island lost power.
-Flooding reached a depth of 15 cm at the Gustavo Rojas Pinilla International Airport, preventing usage of the runways.
+Flooding reached a depth of 15 cm at Gustavo Rojas Pinilla International Airport, preventing usage of the runways.
 One person was killed on the island.

 Central America

 Nicaragua

-Nearly 44,000 homes suffered total or partial damage in Nicaragua, said Nicaraguan Finance Minister Ivan Acosta, estimating the storms have cost the country $743 million in losses, according to the government media site El 19.
+Nearly 44,000 homes suffered total or partial damage in Nicaragua, said Nicaraguan Finance Minister Iván Acosta, who estimated that the storms have cost the country US$743 million in losses, according to the government media site El 19.